phil-opp/blog_os/blog/content/edition-3/posts/02-booting/uefi.md

 '''
 +++

 This post is an addendum to our main [**Booting**] post.
-It explains how to create a basic UEFI bootloader from scratch.
+It explains how to create a basic UEFI application from scratch that can be directly booted on modern x86_64 systems.
+This includes creating a minimal application suitable for the UEFI environment, turning it into a bootable disk image, and interacting with the hardware through the UEFI system tables and the `uefi` crate.
+We also outline how to turn the resulting application into a bootloader.

 [**Booting**]: @/edition-3/posts/02-booting/index.md